Free and Reduced Meals

 The High School food service vendor is Quest Food Management Services.

-The High Schools do not participate in the School Breakfast Program (SBP) and in the National School Lunch Program (NSLP); however, a variety of healthy and delicious meals are offered daily along with an extensive selection of ala carte items.
+The High Schools do NOT participate in the School Breakfast Program (SBP) nor in the National School Lunch Program (NSLP); however, a variety of healthy and delicious meals are offered daily along with an extensive selection of a la carte items.

 Detailed nutrition information for menu items can be found on the FDMealPlanner app.